-Himomo vs Niboshi vs Yakiboshi: Japanese Dried Fish
+Himomo vs. Niboshi vs. Yakiboshi: Japanese Dried Fish

-Such marine products are mostly dried, and in fact, there are a number of drying methods for fish preservation in Japan.
+Surrounded by the sea on all sides, Japan has developed various preservation methods applicable to seafood.
+Such marine products are mostly dried, and there are several drying methods for fish preservation in Japan.

 Japanese dried fish has different names, such as Niboshi and Yakiboshi, depending on the preservation method, and in many cases, they are either used to make soup stock or eaten as they are or after grilled.

-The Difference: Himono vs Niboshi vs Yakiboshi
+Himono vs. Niboshi vs. Yakiboshi

-First off, as “Himono (干物)” literally means “dried thing” in Japanese, it is the generic name for dried seafood, including dried fish.
+First and foremost, the literal meaning of 干物 is dried thing, and Himono is the generic name for dried seafood, including dried fish.
 So Niboshi and Yakiboshi are categories in Himono.

-The word “Niboshi (煮干し)” may remind you of dried young sardine used for making dashi stock, but besides it, Niboshi can also be made of other small fish, such as scad, mackerel, or flying fish called “Ago (あご)”.
+The word Niboshi (煮干し) may remind you of dried young sardines used to make dashi stock.
+But other small fish, such as scad, mackerel, or flying fish, can also be an ingredient of Niboshi.

-As you can see in the picture above, Niboshi refers to boiled, dried small fish, as in its name “Ni (煮)” stands for “boiled” and “Boshi (干し)” is the word for “dried”.
+As you can see in the picture, Niboshi refers to dried boiled small fish, as in its name, Ni (煮) and Boshi (干し) are the words for “boil” and “dry” in English.

-Lastly, “Yakiboshi (焼き干し)” is grilled, dried fish as “Yaki (焼き)” here stands for “grilled”.
-Traditionally, after internal organs are removed, the fish is grilled over charcoal and then dried under the sun or in the shade.
+Lastly, Yakiboshi (焼き干し) is dried grilled fish, as Yaki (焼き) here stands for grilling.
+Traditionally, the gutted fish is grilled over charcoal and dried under the sun or in the shade.

-Incidentally, in recent years in Japan, the Yakiboshi fish has become a popular ingredient for ramen broth, which includes “Yakiago (焼きあご)” using flying fish called Ago.
+As with Niboshi, Yakiboshi can also be the ingredient for dashi, and in Japan, the fish has become a popular ingredient for ramen broth, which includes Yakiago (焼きあご) using flying fish called Ago.